Darkfire0576/Darkus/Introduction.md

 There are very many options to choose from, and disabling which ones you don't want and enabling the ones you do want is probably essential to you for a well rounded script that runs what you want it to, this should show you how.

-getgenv() <-- this is what we use to create variables- -that can be called from any script executed by [Synapse X](https://x.synapse.to/).
+getgenv() <-- this is what we use to create variables that can be called from any script executed by [Synapse X](https://x.synapse.to/).

 "Enabled = getgenv().Engine = true/false?"